-The Research Unit Mobility and International Cooperation develops implementation-oriented concepts, bringing together local demand, technical expertise, and policy advice with financing institutions.
+The Research Unit Mobility and International Cooperation develops implementation-oriented concepts that bring local demand, technical expertise, and policy advice together with financing institutions.

 The Research Unit will help deliver on the Paris Agreement and the NDCs in the context of the New Urban Agenda and the Sustainable Development Goals, building on an international partnership to support national and local governments in developing action plans and concrete implementation measures to boost low-carbon urban development and mobility.
-This work includes assessments of the political, technological, socio-economic and financial viability.
+This work includes assessing political, technological, socio-economic and financial viability.

-The Research Unit currently works on projects in Europe as well as in developing and emerging economies, which include:
+The Research Unit is currently working on projects in Europe and in developing and emerging economies, including:

 You find all scientific publications on our publication server: